Understanding peacefulness through the world news: Results

+The analysis is conducted for all 163 countries that have a GPI score, and we generate 1-month-ahead predictions up to 6-months-ahead.
+Figure \ref{fig:perf_ind} presents Pearson Correlation, and MAPE between the real and the 1-, 3-, and 6-months-ahead predicted GPI values at a country level for all predictive models.\footnote{Since the Linear model has very low performance (Appendix \nameref{appendix6}), we present the results for all models but the Linear regression.} Figure 1 in Appendix \nameref{appendix7} presents the RMSE performance indicator as well.
+We find that SVR, Random Forest, and XGBoost have similar performance and outperform Decision Tree and Elastic Net.
+XGBoost shows the highest performance overall, especially for the 6-months-ahead predictions.

-For the estimation of the GPI, the model uses the historical data of the military, social, and political situation of the country.
-For each additional future estimation, we move further away from the last training data, while the country’s reality change, and we therefore expect a lower model performance.
-Indeed, comparing Fig. \ref{fig:pearson_1month_ahead}, \ref{fig:pearson_3months_ahead} and \ref{fig:pearson_6months_ahead} we demonstrate that the performance of the models decreases for every additional month-ahead prediction.
-Overall, for the XGBoost models, there is a 13\% decrease of the median Pearson correlation for the 3-months-ahead predictions, and a 24\% decrease of the median Pearson correlation for the 6-months-ahead predictions, as compared to the 1-month-ahead predictions.
+For the estimation of the GPI, the models use the historical data of the No. events for each GDELT category related to the military, social, and political events of the corresponding country.
+For each additional future estimation, we move further away from the last training data while the country's reality changes, and we, therefore, expect a lower model performance.
+Indeed, comparing Figures \ref{fig:perf_ind}a-b, with Figures \ref{fig:perf_ind}c-d, and with Figures \ref{fig:perf_ind}e-f, we show that the performance of the models decreases for every additional month-ahead prediction.
+For example, we observe a 13,43\% increase of the median MAPE for the 3-months-ahead predictions, and a 25.61\% increase of the median MAPE for the 6-months-ahead predictions, as compared to the 1-month-ahead predictions.